hnt4499/latex-gen/REPORTS.md

 > Overview

  - The dataset was highly inspired from [harvardnlp](http://nlp.seas.harvard.edu/)'s project of [Image-to-Markup Generation](http://lstm.seas.harvard.edu/latex/) [[paper](http://arxiv.org/pdf/1609.04938v1.pdf)].
 The dataset consists of 100k LaTeX formulas (separated by `\n`) in `lts` format decoded by `ISO-8859-15`.
 The scripts for data pre-processing can be found in this repo: `latex-gen/im2markup/scripts/prepocessing/prepocess_formulas.py`.
 According to the original repo, this script will
-	> normalized input data and produce some error messages since some formulas cannot be parsed by the KaTeX parser.
+	> normalize input data and produce some error messages since some formulas cannot be parsed by the KaTeX parser.

  - The [Torch](http://torch.ch/) implementation of LSTM-RNN for Text Generation, `torch-rnn`, is used and can be found [here](https://github.com/jcjohnson/torch-rnn).
 Dockerized version of `torch-rnn` is used due to compatibility issues and can be found [here](https://github.com/crisbal/docker-torch-rnn).
  - Two methods of pre-processing data have been used.
 All checkpoints as well as training stats and results can be found under the `data/checkpoint` folder.